kristianche/Programming-Fundamentals-Python/README.md

 # Programing-Fundamentals---Python
-This is my repo for my excersices for Fundamentals
+This is my repo for my excersices for Fundamentals-Python-September 2022